Emergency Room Technician Training and Course Information

 An emergency room technician (ERT) is a member of the medical care team in emergency rooms at hospitals or urgent care clinics.
 Emergency room technicians collect lab samples from patients, check pulse and heart rates, monitor medical equipment and start intravenous lines, among other tasks, as directed by senior medical professionals.

 Training and courses for emergency room technicians are available at several technical and community colleges and are typically offered as part of certificate programs in emergency medical services.
-Students enrolled in these programs learn various aspects of the emergency-care industry.
+Enrolled students learn various aspects of the emergency-care industry.
 Many states require ERTs to be licensed and/or certified, much like emergency medical technicians (EMTs).

 Training requirements for emergency room technicians vary by state.
 Most programs result in an occupational certificate.
 Some schools require students to have at least a high school diploma or GED prior to enrollment.
 Students typically complete a series of courses in emergency medical procedures and care that include clinical sessions and training as an emergency medical technician (EMT).
 ERT programs can generally be completed in less than two years.